 Full details of the disclosure requirements are available in the May issue of our Tax Information Bulletin (TIB) each year.

-FIF and CFC disclosure forms are available on our website www.ird.govt.nz de any income/loss shown at Questions 13, 14, 15, 17, 22 and 24. here.
+FIF and CFC disclosure forms are available on our website www.ird.govt.nz

+There.
 See page 25 in the guide.